The study of modern foreign languages was pioneered in Oxford by women’s colleges like Somerville.

 We have one of the university’s largest communities of modern languages academics, postgraduate and undergraduate students at Somerville.
 Fellows in German, French, Italian and Linguistics are based here in Somerville; we share our Russian and Spanish tutors with the nearby Lady Margaret Hall.
 All are at the leading edge of their field, with an international reputation in research, and a wealth of experience and enthusiasm in their teaching.
 We have native-speaker language instructors and spoken language tutors also based in college, all of whom are contribute to the tuition of the fifty-or-so undergraduates studying modern languages here at any one time.

+Somerville students study a wide variety of languages, and often do extremely well – both in terms of their final degree results, and in the range of careers into which their degree allows them to move.
 Modern languages graduates are highly sought after by employers for their linguistic capabilities, as well as the skills of close analysis, critical thought and reasoned argument fostered by the course.
-Students in modern languages at Somerville have gone on to a wide variety of careers, including finance, law, management, international relations and the media.
+Our graduates have gone on to a wide variety of careers, including finance, law, management, international relations and the media.